-Objectives 1.
-Strengthen operational efficiency

-Outputs - A National Asset Register

-• - A National Valuation Report

-- Contract management system in place

-- Document management module

-- Fully rolled out IFMIS

-- EFT in use

-- Availability of alternative options to IFMIS

-- Fully interfaced systems

-- Upgraded ICT

-Progress • The AGD is planning to implement the NAR, currently 56 staff have been trained.
-A solution to capture government assets is in place.
+Objectives Strengthen operational efficiency Outputs A National Asset Register A National Valuation Report Contract management system in place Document management module Fully rolled out IFMIS EFT in use Availability of alternative options to IFMIS Fully interfaced systems Upgraded ICT Progress The AGD is planning to implement the NAR some sectors have been identified for piloting, all sectors have been trained and a solution to capture government assets is ready for use.
 Valuation of Government Estate or Property is currently ongoing.
 Government vehicle policy is being validated.

-• The collation of government furniture is launched subjected to validation.
+The collation of government furniture is launched subjected to validation.
 The solution for contracts management have been deployed after successful piloting.
+AGD staff have been trained document management module.
+MoFEA and AGD is being piloted for use.
+The IFMIS has been rolled out to all subtreasuries, LGAs, and ten embassies with plans to roll out to the remaining 4 embassies.)